fiiidget/alienabductions/README.md

 - Image files of term frequency, from Voyant, and Tableau Public (https://public.tableau.com/profile/s.e.hackney#!/vizhome/UFOEncounters/Dashboard1)
 - .mallet files
 - Topic key files (5, 10, 15, 20 & 25 topics) from MALLET (http://mallet.cs.umass.edu)

+###Additional Resources
+Also contained in this repository are the remnants of previous iterations of this projects, and explorations into other datasets.
+These include:
+- Text from Sci Fi novels and short stories, 1865-1959, via http://projectgutenberg.org (not used)
-- JSON files of senitment analysis from IBM Watson Personality Insights (http://www.ibm.com/watson/developercloud/personality-insights.html)
+- JSON files of sentiment analysis from IBM Watson Personality Insights (http://www.ibm.com/watson/developercloud/personality-insights.html)

-### Further Reading & Resources
+## Further Reading & Resources
 Bader, C. D., Mencken, F. C. C., & Baker, J. O. (2011). _Paranormal America : Ghost Encounters, UFO Sightings, Bigfoot Hunts, and Other Curiosities in Religion and Culture_.
 New York, US: NYU Press.
 Retrieved from http://www.ebrary.com.pitt.idm.oclc.org

 Barkun, M. (2013). _A culture of conspiracy: Apocalyptic visions in contemporary America_ (Vol. 15).
 Univ of California Press.